DyonvVr/py-auto-translate/README.md

 Besides bare translation, it offers a mode for word-by-word translation accompanying the text translation, for easy lookup and better understanding of new words.
 This was inspired by Ilya Frank's reading method, about which you can read more [here](http://english.franklang.ru/index.php?option=com_content&view=article&id=1&Itemid=11).

-Auto translate offers support for the Google and Bing webpage translators, as well as the Google Cloud AutoML translate engine*.
+Auto translate offers support for the Google and Bing web page translators, as well as the Google Cloud Translate API*.

 Furthermore, Auto translate can build LaTeX files for the creation of nicely formatted PDF files containing the translation, using the [polyglossia](https://ctan.org/pkg/polyglossia) package for multilingual typesetting.
 These files must be compiled with XeLaTeX or LuaLaTeX.